 Connecting Yalies Around the Globe in Small Groups

-What happens when a Yalie from Europe, the U.S., Africa, Latin America, Asia, Oceania, and the Middle East walk into a virtual room?
-We expect creativity, insight, and inspiring conversation.
+What happens when Yalies from Europe, the U.S., Africa, Latin America, Asia, Oceania, and the Middle East meet in a virtual room?
+Creativity, insights, and inspiring conversation!

 Frequently Asked Questions

-The Yale International Alliance will allocate you to your group by a match-making process based on your time zone, your availability, and the geographic region you feel you have a perspective to speak from.
-So, an early riser in Hong Kong might be joining a Common Room that includes an alum/na/us who’s just finished work in Miami, and a night owl living in London.
+The Yale International Alliance will allocate you to your group by a match-making process based on your time zone, geography and availability.
+So, an early riser in Seattle might be joining a Common Room that includes an alum who’s just finished work in Dubai, and a night owl living in Tokyo.

-Five initial Common Rooms will be formed first via the schedule-matching process.
-If there is not yet a fit for you, you will be at the top of the list for the full launch of Common Rooms after the beta launch, and benefit from the feedback of the first groups.
+If you join the program and there is not yet a fit for your time zone, you will be at the top of the list for the next cycle of Common Rooms.

 We will provide your group with expert tips and subject prompts to get the conversation going, but ultimately each Common Room will determine the content of the discussions, and choose how thought-provoking, inspiring, or simply entertaining they want their Common Room to be.
 Members of some Common Rooms may decide to join together to create some impact in the world around them.

-Each group will have one member who has volunteered to act as coordinator by:
+Each group will have one member who has volunteered to act as host and:

-- serving as a sounding board for group members and to share feedback with the relevant YIA committees.
+- Serve as a sounding board for group members and to share feedback with the relevant YIA committees.

-- initiate the conversation around a chosen theme.
+- Initiate the conversation around a chosen theme or facilitate general discussion.

-- keep track of time and close the session, making sure the group knows the date, theme, and host for next time.
+- Keep track of time and close the session, making sure the group knows the date and time for the next meeting.

 As the group members take over ownership of the process, you will ultimately determine the organizational details that suit your group best, from meeting length and frequency to rotating the coordinator role if desired.

-- to bring yourself to the session in an honest and open way.
+- Bring yourself to the session in an honest and open way.
 Everyone has something to contribute, no matter what their life experience.

-- to give everyone a chance to speak and a space to share their thoughts.
+- Give everyone a chance to speak and a space to share their thoughts.

-- to attend as many of the sessions as possible.
+- Attend as many of the sessions as possible.

-- to let the host know if you won’t be able to attend a session.
+- Let the host know if you won’t be able to attend a session.

-- to join in with any pre-reading/watching that your group agrees on for a session.
+- Join in with any pre-reading/watching that your group agrees on for a session.

 Participating in the YIA Common Rooms means you’ll be joining a community.
-Please keep these guidelines in mind to help make it a productive and stimulating discussion for you and others.
+Participation in the Common Room acknowledges your agreement to these guidelines, which are designed to create productive and stimulating discussions for you and others.

 - One voice, one mic.
 Let people speak one at a time and try not to speak over one another.
 But remember that the time lag in an internet connection may inadvertently thwart this.

-- Please try to avoid making generalizations and assumptions and speak from your own perspective.
+- Try to avoid making generalizations and assumptions, and speak from your own perspective.

-- Lean into discomfort.
-Push yourself to speak up, ask questions, and listen, while remembering to be patient with yourself and with the process.
+- Ask questions and listen.
 Recognize and respect that people are at different stages of life and of the process of learning.

-- Trust intent, name impact, own impact.
-Create a space of honesty and accountability for everyone to learn from their mistakes.
-If someone says something harmful, trust that person is speaking not from ill-intent, but name the harm that has been done to make it known to the group.
+- Create a space of honesty and accountability for everyone to learn from their mistakes.
+If someone says something harmful or inappropriate, trust that person is speaking not from ill-intent, but name the harm that has been done to make it known to the group.

-Your personal information from the YIA Common Rooms survey will not be disclosed by the YIA to your group, aside from your email address being provided to the group coordinator for the purpose of organizing Zoom calls.
-You may choose at a later stage to provide your email address or other information to your group.
+Your personal information from the YIA Common Rooms survey will not be disclosed by the YIA to your group, aside from your name and, where necessary for organizational purposes, your email address.